Belfast City Hall: Grounds and public memorials

 In 2008, the Imjin River Memorial was relocated here when the St Patrick's Barracks in Ballymena closed.
-The memorial commemorates Irish troops lost in the Battle of Chaegunghyon (Battle of Happy Valley) in January 1951 during the Korean War.
+The memorial commemorates Irish troops lost in the Battle of Chaegunghyon in January 1951 during the Korean War.

+On 8 March 2024, bronze statues of the anti-slavery campaigner, Mary Ann McCracken, and the trade unionist, Winifred Carney, were unveiled at a ceremony at Belfast City Hall to coincide with International Women's Day 2024.

+Mary Ann McCracken campaigned against slavery at Belfast docks until she was almost 90 years-old and Winifred Carney was a suffragist, committed trade unionist and political activist.